284: No Such Thing As Salty Yeti Bones

 And the motion of that pushes the asteroid away from the earth.
 So it's kind of like imagine if you're sitting on a swing, I guess, and you've got a tennis ball.

-And then, if you throw the tennis ball away, you'll kind of go backwards on the swing, right?
+And then if you throw the tennis ball away, you'll kind of go backwards on the swing, right?
 It's the opposite, even the opposite reaction force.

-So, if enough bits of rock are thrown at the earth from the asteroid, it'll sort of slow it down.
+So if enough bits of rock are thrown at the earth from the asteroid, it'll sort of slow it down.
 But then, if too many are thrown at us, then we die anyway from the things you've thrown at us.

-We have said that.
+We have said that, but

-we know about loads.
+Well, but we know about loads.
 This is a really cool thing.

 So NASA currently knows about 795,000 asteroids.